Bozbash: Ingredients and preparation

-In Azerbaijan, there are varieties of bozbash, such as küftə and tikə (or parcha) bozbash, which is made from lamb or beef meat.
+In Azerbaijan, there are varieties of bozbash, such as küftə and tikə (or parça) bozbash, which is made from lamb or beef meat.

 Alan Davidson describes bozbash in the Azerbaijani cuisine as:

 Meatballs can be incorporated in the famous soup/stew called bozbash (see also Armenia), which exemplifies the tendency in the whole region [Caucasus] to create dishes which are on the frontier between soups and stews.

 Ghanoonparvar notes in relation to bozbash:

 It is made with meat (usually lamb), red or white beans, green vegetables, herbs (e.g., parsley, fenugreek, mint), onions and leeks, dried limes (līmū-ye ʿomānī), and spices (mainly salt, pepper, and turmeric).
 These ingredients are simmered together in water over low heat for several hours.
 As with most ābgūšts, when the ingredients are thoroughly cooked, the solids are usually removed and mashed to a pulp, known as gūšt-e kūbīde.
 The broth and the pulp are then served separately with flat bread and a pickled green-vegetable relish.

-In Armenian cuisine, there is a special kind of bozbash not commonly seen, Shoushin bozbash, made from lamb, quince, apple, and mint.
-This variation of bozbash is "practically unknown outside the Caucasus".
+In Armenian cuisine, there is a variation rarely seen outside the Caucasus, shoushin bozbash, made from lamb, quince, apple, and mint.
+Other Armenian varieties include Sisian bozbash, Yerevan bozbash, Etchmiadzin bozbash, and winter bozbash.